If you're an older couple divorcing after a long-term marriage, it's referred to as a gray divorce or late life divorce.

 Or you live in a community property state and have owned a baseball card collection from before you were married which has appreciated significantly over the years.
 Can you prove this is separate property and shouldn't be included in your property division?

 Because you could be giving away pre-marital property or separate assets your soon-to-be ex-spouse is not entitled to.

 Inheritances are considered "separate property" and are typically not subject to distribution in a divorce.
 But they can most certainly have a tremendous impact on your divorce settlement and finances.

-On one hand, the marital assets subject to distribution were split equally.
+On one hand, the assets subject to distribution were split equally.
 But the reality is your total asset pool is not 50-50.
 And does income earned from investing that inheritance count towards a person's ability to pay or receive alimony?

 As you can see, gray divorce issues for an older couple can get quite complex.